-Queensland’s Residential Tenancies Authority is modernising its bond lodgement and refund system along with a number of other enhancements.
+Queensland’s Residential Tenancies Authority is modernising its system for bond lodgement, refunds and disputes along with a number of other enhancements.
+In addition, there are changes relating to COVID-19 put in place by the Queensland Government to help the residential rental sector transition back to normal tenancy arrangements.
 Read more about the changes to the RTA bond refund process below:

 The RTA client portal also allows people to manage and track their bonds online and as a property manager you can also use the HiRUM software to process a bond to your tenants.